AbhiMGame/GitHub-Intro/README.md

 # GitHub-Intro
-Just a intro to github
+Welocme to the intro to github, we will be learning push, pull and other features here.